Thailand TEFL Course Contents

-Probably you have come to our TEFL Course Contents page because you would like to teach English abroad, realize you need training first, and now wish to compare the contents of our course against that of others.
+Probably you have come to our TEFL Course for Target Learner Groups contents page because you would like to teach English abroad, realize you need training first, and now wish to compare the contents of our course against that of others.
 If so, welcome!
 We believe you will be extremely pleased with what you learn here.

 However, if you aspire to teach English as a foreign or second language and are on this page mainly out of curiosity, feeling you are already fully qualified without taking a tefl course, please be patient with us as you read on: